At the 2020 SHOT Show, Palmetto State Armory announced a new 9mm pistol called the PS9 Dagger.

 A final variation will be the grip assembly alone.
 It is completely compatible with Gen3 Glock parts, so you can build a completely custom 9mm or even a .40 S&W or .357 SIG gun.

-According to a PSA rep, the guns will be compatible with Gen3 Glock 19 holsters.
+According to a PSA rep, the guns will be compatible with some Gen3 Glock 19 holsters.

 I would urge caution with any hard fit options like Kydex as small dimension differences may impact how well it fits.
 I would expect that leather rigs would work without much problem.